 At Island City Dental, we offer patients a wide range of preventive, restorative, and cosmetic dentistry services.
 We partner with patients to keep their smiles whole and healthy, but there are some situations where dental damage or decay can’t be avoided.
 In these cases, we provide restorative dental care to replace lost structure and ensure healthy function.
-Dental crowns are some of the most commonly used restorations we provide.
-If you want to learn more about dental crowns or any of our restorative dentistry services, call our Fort Lauderdale dental team today.
+Dental crowns and bridges are some of the most commonly used restorations we provide.
+If you want to learn more about crowns, bridges, or any of our restorative dentistry services, call our Fort Lauderdale dental team today.
 We will be happy to answer any questions you may have or schedule an appointment for you to visit Island City Dental.

 We may recommend dental crowns for a number of reasons, including: